OlivierNeyret/tank2/README.md

 # Tank2
 Tank2 is a fork of a game I created with two friend for an high school project.

-This fork is intended to provide a more stable game and to try some machine learning algorithm.
+This fork is intended to provide a more stable game and to try some machine learning algorithms.

 ## Dependencies
 Python 3 is needed, with the following packages: